 Car-camping Tent: Coleman 'Sundome' 4-person Tent

-More than 85% of the reviews for this Coleman dome tent are four- and five-star rated.
-Perfect for warm-weather camping, it's got two large mesh windows, a sealed, stay-dry floor, and room to fit three adults (or a queen-sized air mattress) comfortably.
+90 percent of the reviews for this Coleman dome tent are four- and five-star rated.
+Perfect for warm-weather camping, it's got two large mesh windows, a sealed, stay-dry floor, and room to fit four people (or a queen-sized air mattress) comfortably.
 Set-up will take just 10 minutes.

 Daypack: The North Face ‘Borealis’ 28L Backpack

 This simple but sturdy backpack will fit everything you need for a day hike.
-With a design that's endorsed by the American Chiropractic Association, it's got a stowable hip belt, injection-molded shoulder straps, and a padded airmesh back panel with added support built into the structure.
-There are three interior pockets, including a padded compartment that's ideal for electronics if you feel so inclined to bring a 15-inch laptop along on a nature trip.
+It's got a stowable hip belt, injection-molded shoulder straps, and a padded airmesh back panel with added support built into the structure.
+There are multiple interior pockets, including a padded compartment that's ideal for electronics if you feel so inclined to bring a 15-inch laptop along on a nature trip.
 We'll only judge you a little.